1950s quiz show scandals: Television

 The first sign of the new enforcement came when American Safety Razor Company pulled its sponsorship of NBC's World Championship Golf match play series in April 1960 after a December 1959 taping of the match play tournament featured Sam Snead against Mason Rudolph.
 With the match tied on the 12th hole, Snead discovered a 15th club in his bag in violation of the Rules of Golf, which is a loss of hole penalty for each hole the extra club was in the bag.
 By rule, the violation made Rudolph the legal match winner, 11 and 7.
 Snead instead hid the violation and played the remainder of the match, letting Rudolph finish ahead after a full 18 holes, to avoid "spoiling the show".
 While the legality of the outcome was unaffected, Snead drew criticism for what amounted to recreating and misrepresenting the end of the match.
 The rule was changed in 1964 by capping the number of penalties for this violation to two, after which Snead would have been informed of the violation, changing the score automatically to Rudolph 2 up, with the seven holes remaining under the new rule, which is still in use.

-The disclaimer "Portions of the program not affecting the outcome of the game have been edited and/or recreated" is often posted on game shows when scenes may be reshot, the host's reading of a question may be re-recorded after the fact.
-In Wheel of Fortune, three consecutive turns that are a Lose a Turn, Bankrupt (without any money or prizes by the affected player), or letter called out that was not on the board, may be edited out of a broadcast, as will a Final Spin that lands on a penalty space.
+The audio and/or visual disclaimer "Portions of the program not affecting the outcome of the game have been edited and/or recreated" is often posted on game shows when scenes are reshot, and the host's reading of a question may be re-recorded after the fact.
+On Wheel of Fortune, three consecutive turns that are Lose a Turn, Bankrupt (without any money or prizes by the affected player), or letter called out that was not on the board, may be edited out, as might a Final Spin that lands on a penalty space.
 On The Price Is Right, if all four players overbid on a One Bid, the round may be edited out.
 All game shows will edit out questions thrown out for irregularities.